cmkobel/cmkobel.github.io/_pages/about.md

 ### Teaching
-  - NMBU Bin420 "Bioinformatics for Functional Meta-Omics" 2024 \| Development of dry-lab course material and exercises, [[link](https://www.nmbu.no/en/course/BIN420)]
+  - NMBU Bin420 "Bioinformatics for Functional Meta-Omics" 2024 \| Development of dry-lab course material and exercises [[link](https://www.nmbu.no/en/course/BIN420)]
-  - NMBU Bio326 "Genome sequencing; tools and analyses" 2023-2024 \| Development of dry-lab course material and exercises, [[link](https://www.nmbu.no/en/course/bio326)]
+  - NMBU Bio326 "Genome sequencing; tools and analyses" 2023-2024 \| Development of dry-lab course material and exercises [[link](https://www.nmbu.no/en/course/bio326)]
   - Course in Microbiology at Aarhus University Hospital 2021 for MDs specializing in Microbiology \| Rapid long-read sequencing of clinical isolates.